-Joint tenancy is such a popular option for so many first-time home buyers that it's often the default option chosen by buyers without an explanation or any thought to the other options available.
-In fact, some purchase contracts contain a provision for choosing the way a buyer will hold title, although it's not common practice in states such as California.
+Joint tenancy is such a popular option for first-time home buyers that it's often the default choice, made without any thought to the other options available.
+Some purchase contracts even contain a provision that this is how a buyer will hold title.

-- Time: Each person must receive obtain title to the property at the same time.
+- Time: Each person must receive or obtain title to the property at the same time.

 - Title: The deed needs to reflect the name of each person on the same document.

 - Interest: Each person owns an equal portion of ownership.